voongoto/dropshare-material-landing/README.md

 # dropshare-material-landing
 Dropshare landing page, based on materialise.css

-Responsive one pager.
+Responsive one pager
-Preview works with Twitter, Facebook, Slack & other.
+Preview works with Twitter, Facebook, Slack & other Torrent download
+Save to dropbox

 ![][image-1]